Michael Flynn Has Provided 'Substantial Assistance' In Russia Inquiry, Feds Say

 Trump said he hoped that Comey could "let this go," according to Comey's account.

-Comey documented his account of that encounter and others in memos that later became public after Trump fired him in May of 2017.
+Comey documented his account of that encounter and others in memos that later became public after Trump fired him in May 2017.
 Critics argue that Trump's requests, his subsequent firing of Comey and other actions both pertaining to Flynn and unrelated to Flynn mean that the president may have obstructed justice.

 Trump denied he asked Comey to ease up on Flynn and disputes other aspects of Comey's account.
 The president and his attorneys also have since taken the position that Trump has broad powers under the Constitution to hire and fire virtually anyone he wants within the executive branch, for any reason.